iGerman00/buttercup-chrome/README.md

 ## Support & Feedback

 Encountered an issue?
 Have suggestions?
 Feel free to open an issue or a pull request on this GitHub repository.
 I'm always looking to improve Buttercup and appreciate your feedback.

+## Credits

+- [Sanchit Gandhi](https://github.com/sanchit-gandhi) for the public API for whisper-jax
+- [DualSubs](https://github.com/DualSubs) project and [Virgil Clyne](https://github.com/VirgilClyne) specifically for some help on overriding the responses for YouTube's captions API
+- [Cloudflare](https://cloudflare.com/) for providing the free and easy-to-use serverless architecture and KV database API for the cache database service